 First National Bank of Villisca.
 F-405.
 Charter #2766.
 Series 1875.
 An eye pleasing note for the grade that exhibits plenty of vivid ink still remaining and a look that is still overall bright.
 Issued on a bank that started in 1882 and lasted until the Great Depression caused it to fold in 1930.

 National Bank of Cohoes.
 F-481.
 Charter #1347.
 Brown Back.
-An attractive note with strong signatures, well centered, and problem-free.
+An attractive note with strong signatures and well centered.

 The Southwestern National Bank of Los Angeles.
 F-490.
 Charter# 5993.
 Brown Back.
 Issued from a short-lived bank that just lasted four years and only printed Brown Backs.
 This is one of only 6 known large according to Track & Price.
 This example is well margined with good color and honest wear.
 Quite scarce and very desirable.